 This tutorial illustrates the fundamental features of capturing a Census Record and adding its details to your Family Historian database.
+It is based on ƒh version 6 and an older version of Ancestral Sources, so does not show the current capabilities in full.

 There is a series of videos on How to Add a Census Entry showing the key features of the tutorials.